UWrc/UWrc.github.io/docs/storage/gscratch.md

 5. **Removing Unused Data**

 If you are no longer using your data and do not anticipate needed it in the future, you should delete it using the `rm` command.
 To delete a directory and all of its contents, use the `-r` (recursive) flag.
-Using `rm` is <ins>irreversible and will permenetally delete a file.</ins>
+Using `rm` is <ins>irreversible and will permanently delete a file.</ins>

 ## Scrubbed